 ADVANCED LABORATORY I. Individual onesemester projects are drawn from the fields of analytical, computational, inorganic, organic, and physical chemistry.
 Projects involve advanced synthetic techniques in organic and inorganic chemistry, chemical analysis and structure determination by instrumental methods, computer acquisition, and reduction of data.
 Projects include literature searches and journal-style research reports.
 Weekly seminars include several speakers from regional academic and research organizations.
 Each student gives at least one research seminar per semester.
 Chemistry 351-352 and 451-452 form a four-semester sequence in which students work each semester with a different member of the department.
 Breakage deposit: \$35.00.
-Prerequisites: Chemistry 252 for 351; Chemistry 351 for 352, or consent of the instructor.
+Prerequisites: Chemistry 252 for 351 or consent of the instructor; Chemistry 351 for 352, or consent of the instructor.
 Offered: 351 in the fall semester; 352 in the spring semester.

-PREPARATION FOR CHEMISTRY DISTINCTION.
+CHEMISTRY 362.
+(1) PREPARATION FOR CHEMISTRY DISTINCTION.